Table of Contents

 In any home office or workshop, you will certainly want electricity.
 To run lights, office equipment and computers and a small heater, electricity is a necessity, not an option.

-Be sure to check zoning permitsOpens in a new tab. for your city or community.
-If you want wire it yourself, here’s the easiest way to run powerOpens in a new tab. to your backyard office shed.
+Be sure to check zoning permits for your city or community.
+If you want wire it yourself, here’s the easiest way to run power to your backyard office shed.

 Be sure to install plenty of outlets and light fixtures.
 You can even put on a ceiling fan.